bradallenfisher/dmd-course-materials/topics/narrative_structure.md

 4. falling action
 5. dénouement/resolution

-This structure was more descriptive of Greek and Shakespearean plays, whereas contemporary narrative structures have much greater contrast in rising and falling action.
+~~This five act structure works well when describing Greek and Shakespearean plays.
+Contemporary film narratives include these components, but apply them liberally throughout narrative.~~

 Almost all Hollywood films, Shakespearean plays, and Greek and Roman Mythologies align with the the following linear structures: